BarryHoa/Bavadu/web/MIGRATION-README.md

 ## Environment Variables

-Create a `.env.local` file with the following variables:
+Create a `env.local` file with the following variables:

 ```env
 # Database Configuration